As the old saying goes, you never get a second chance to make a first impression. When it comes to first dates, you want to be sure you get it right.

 Wear Something That Makes You Feel Confident

-In a 2012 study, researchers at Northwestern University found that clothing can alter a wearer’s psychological state and improve performance.
+In a 2012 study, researchers found that clothing can alter a wearer’s psychological state and improve performance.
 One test group was instructed to wear white lab coats worn by doctors (a garment associated with intelligence and carefulness), while the other group wore plain clothes while performing a series of attention-related tasks.
 Those who wore lab coats performed better on the tests, making fewer errors and exhibiting an improved attention span.

 When in Doubt, Wear Red or Black